mykelalvis/FT/Traveller/WORKING/Mongoose/Vehicle Handbook.md

 CHAMELEON SCOUT WALKER

-Anti-Missile System (laser), Autopilot (improved), Auxiliary Thrusters (20 metres), Camouflage (advanced), Communication System (advanced, encrypted, tightbeam), Computer/3, Control System (advanced), Decoy Dispenser, ECM (advanced), Ejection Seat, Fire Extinguisher, Fusion Plant (advanced), Holo-Suite, Life Support (short term), Navigation System (improved), Sensor System (improved, hardened, increased fidelity, increased range, sensor mast), Stealth (improved), Vacuum Protection
+Anti-Missile System (laser), Autopilot (improved), Auxiliary Thrusters (20 meters), Camouflage (advanced), Communication System (advanced, encrypted, tightbeam), Computer/3, Control System (advanced), Decoy Dispenser, ECM (advanced), Ejection Seat, Fire Extinguisher, Fusion Plant (advanced), Holo-Suite, Life Support (short term), Navigation System (improved), Sensor System (improved, hardened, increased fidelity, increased range, sensor mast), Stealth (improved), Vacuum Protection

 the open battlefield, Chameleons can be seen on the far flanks, hoping not to get noticed by larger and more powerful vehicles, where they use their stealth to bypass defences and operate in groups to deliver hard-hitting assaults.
 Its fusion plant and energy-based weapons means its endurance in the field tends to be limited by its pilot and mechanical faults rather than fuel and ammunition.